 I like to mix basil, thyme, cinnamon, turmeric, and dill together to harness all of their healing properties at once and sprinkle the mixture into the dust baths in my chicken run – especially from the late fall through the early spring when the birds are more susceptible to illness and frostbite.

-This strong green herb boasts a robust vitam content and may also help promote circulatory system health.
-Many chicken keepers favor using parsley as a free choice healthy snack because it has shown promise as an egg laying stimulant.
+This strong green herb boasts a robust vitamin content and may also help promote circulatory system health.
+Many chicken keepers favor using parsley as a free choice healthy snack because it has shown promise as an egg-laying stimulant.